 A bellow.
 An utterance.
 A resonant and foreboding warning of what would come.

 The First Herald is a pedal possessed, the first chapter in an apocalyptic narrative.
-Not death itself, but a definitive statement reminding you that the end, great and terrible, is on its way.
+A definitive statement reminding you that the end, great and terrible, is on its way.